 Cross-sectional transects shall be located at the low flow limiting stream sites.
 Depth and velocity data collected at cross-sectional transects may be used to develop stagedischarge relationships.
-Flows necessary to allow fish passage at the transects shall be consistent with minimum upstream passage depth criteria of at least 0.7 ft for steelhead and, 0.6 ft for coho, and 0.9 ft for chinook.
+Flows necessary to allow fish passage at the transects shall be consistent with minimum upstream passage depth criteria of at least 0.7 ft for steelhead , 0.6 ft for and coho, and 0.9 ft for chinook.
 (R2 Resource Consultants and Stetson Engineers, 2007a.)
-If lower minimum upstream passage depth thresholds are being considered, the desired values, including scientifically defensible justification that considers the protection of habitat for threatened and endangered fish species, shall be provided in the study plan for State Water Board review and approval.
+If lower minimum upstream passage depth thresholds are being Comment [A52]: R eferences to winter low flow have been removed from the April 2010 revised draft policy to allow for additional clarity.